Quantum corrections to symmetron fifth-force profiles: Green's function

 and

-\subsubsection{Tunneling Regime}
+\subsubsection{Tunneling regime}

 While \(m_+ < E < m_-\), exterior eigenfunctions look like plane waves, while interior eigenfunctions are still attenuated.
-Consequently, homogeneous boundary conditions remain for equations defined for \(x,x'<0\) while the boundary behaviour of solutions defined for \(x, x'>0\) will, for now, remain unspecified.
-The equation for \(y_+(x)\) is now solved by trigonometric functions,
+Consequently, homogeneous boundary conditions remain for equations defined for \(x,x'<0\), while the boundary behaviour of solutions defined for \(x, x'>0\) will, for now, remain unspecified.